GW’s Epilepsy Clinical Program

 FDA-authorized clinical trials program

 - GW’s current Phase 3 pivotal trials program for Epidiolex includes two Phase 3 trials in Dravet syndrome, two in LGS, one in TSC, and one in IS.
-The first two of these Phase 3 trials, one in Dravet syndrome and one in LGS, have showed significantly greater reductions in specific seizure types for patients taking Epidiolex compared to those taking placebo. (see GW press releases: 14 March 2016 & 27 June 2016, 26 September 2016).
+The first two of these Phase 3 trials, one in Dravet syndrome and two in LGS, have showed significantly greater reductions in specific seizure types for patients taking Epidiolex compared to those taking placebo. (see GW press releases: 14 March 2016 & 27 June 2016, 26 September 2016).

 - To learn more about GW’s Epidiolex clinical trials please see the ClinicalTrials.gov website here.